-The Open Medical Institute is a global education initiative, which fosters brain gain and minimizes brain drain.
-It collaborates with institutions in Latin and South America, the Middle East and Africa, as well as Central and Eastern Europe.
-These partners promote the OMI programs to local physicians and provide administrative, financial and logistical support to physicians upon selection for an OMI program.
+The Open Medical Institute is a global education initiative that fosters brain gain and minimizes brain drain.
+It collaborates with institutions in Latin and South America, the Middle East and Africa and Central and Eastern Europe.
+These partners promote the OMI Programs to local physicians and provide administrative, financial and logistical support to physicians upon selection for an OMI Program.

 The new OMI blog series is currently featuring the OMI partner institutions worldwide.

-This time let us introduce the Olga Havel Foundation, our partner in Czech Republic.
+This time, allow us to introduce the Olga Havel Foundation, our partner in Czech Republic.

 The Olga Havel Foundation was established in 1990 by Olga Havel, who dedicated her life to creating conditions for the emergence of civil society.
 The mission and main purpose of the foundation is to support people who, due to their health or social status, have difficulties integrating into society or taking care of themselves.
-In 2020, the foundation not only celebrated its 30th anniversary, but also its many achievements with programs regarding healthcare, social policy and educational issues as well as humanitarian projects.
+In 2020, the foundation not only celebrated its 30th anniversary, but also its many achievements with programs regarding healthcare, social policy, educational issues and humanitarian projects.